 Combining the snug fit of briefs with the coverage of boxers, the boxer brief, for many men, represents the best of both worlds.
-They were invented in the early 1990s by designer John Varvatos, who was then at Calvin Klein.
-Varvatos cut a pair of long johns and managed to create what is now the most popular kind of underwear for men.
+They were invented in the early 1990s when designer John Varvatos, who was then at Calvin Klein, cut a pair of long johns and managed to create what is now the most popular kind of underwear for men.
 Or at least the many we’ve spoken to: Whenever we ask guys what type of underwear they wear, the boxer brief always dominates the conversation.

 “They’re infinitely better than boxers,” says Derek Guy, editor at men’s style site Put This On and blogger at Die, Workwear.
 “They give you support.
 They don’t bunch up in your pants.
 And when they’re made from good materials, they just feel nice.”
-Today, there are hundreds of styles of boxer briefs to choose from.
-To sort through all the options, we asked a range of fabric-conscious folks for their favorites.
+Today, there are hundreds of styles of boxer briefs to choose from, so to sort through all the options, we asked a range of fabric-conscious folks for their favorites.
 We also looked back through our archives to make sure we weren’t missing anything — say, for example, Neil Patrick Harris’ favorite “non-squishy” pair.
 The 10 best styles are below, including a barely-there pair, some classic Calvin Kleins, and one boxer brief that no less than six guys swear by.